Trismegiste/iinano/README.md

 I have tried AngularJS, that was cool but, apart its difficulty to "mingle" with Twig I drop it out because of its heavy weight and the vendor lock-in.
-And I had concerns about security in a full-REST config.
+And I had concerns about security in a RESTful config.

 I've tried multiple javascript micro-frameworks like riot.js, soma.js and director.js, no way to be SOLID at maximum level (mainly because of javascript